Meta tracking pixel

 LOS replacement makes sense in a narrow set of cases.
 The clearest is end-of-life on the existing platform: vendor support is winding down, integrations are stuck on an old generation of APIs, exam findings are starting to cite the platform itself, and the upgrade path on the current contract does not exist.
 A second is workflow scope the existing platform was never built for: a bank moving into a new business line that needs unified intake and pipeline visibility the current LOS does not support.
 A third is a forcing function from M&A or core conversion that requires migration anyway, so the LOS decision rides along.

-In each of these cases, the LOS evaluation runs on its own merits, and the AI question becomes a feature comparison among the LOS finalists. nCino and Abrigo both ship credible GenAI capabilities inside their platforms today, and the gap to AI-native overlays is narrowing.
+In each of these cases, the LOS evaluation runs on its own merits, and the AI question becomes a feature comparison among the LOS finalists. nCino and Abrigo both ship credible GenAI capabilities inside their platforms today, and the gap to AI-native tools that work alongside the LOS is narrowing.
 The buyer in this position should still score AI depth against an honest baseline, including the specific examiner-trail requirements above, but the larger decision is the platform shape and not the AI feature set in isolation.

 Loan origination software — FAQ